-Dr Trevor Elmquist earned his Bachelors (Microbiology) at University of South Florida in 1974.
+Dr. Trevor Elmquist earned his Bachelors in Microbiology at University of South Florida in 1974.
 This is also where he met his wife, Carol, whom he married the year of their graduation.

-Prior to Medical School, Dr. Elmquist completed a Masters (Veterinary Microbiology) at University of Florida in 1977.
+Prior to Medical School, Dr. Elmquist completed a Masters in Veterinary Microbiology at the University of Florida in 1977.

 Dr. Elmquist received his medical degree from Kansas City University of Medicine and Biosciences in 1981.
 During medical school he and Carol welcomed their children, Eric and Summer.

 Dr. Elmquist joined the Air Force as an active duty captain where he was a flight surgeon caring for pilots and their families.
 His duties also flying in the backseat position in F16s.